groovemonkey/dxhacker/readme.md

 improve getHostname() and getIP() to be able to take $device SYMBOLS as well (more error-proof)

-Create a file for every user called "web history" that records a list of all pages visited?

 rootkits might be discovered?
 Roll on every turn?

 abstract servers out as a separate class